RMF2PT/bowlmaster/README.md

 ### How do I get set up? ###

 * Summary of set up
-* Configuration
-* Dependencies
+* Configuration: Language C#
-* Database configuration
-* How to run tests
+* How to run tests: TDD Test Driven Development with Unity Tests Editor
-* Deployment instructions
+* Deployment instructions: Deployed to Android

 ### Contribution guidelines ###